 Public share links can be embedded in other systems via iFrame.
 This will allow for broader audience access and better presentation to your clients and customers.

 To generate a public share link, click on the "Share" button in the upper right corner and select "View-Only".

 At this time, Panoramas can be shared through a view-only link found in the top right corner of the pano.
 This can be shared with DroneDeploy users and non-users alike.
 You may also invite users to your project, and they will have full access to any panoramic data uploaded.

 Map and Project Ownership can be easily changed with the use of Folders.
-The maps inside a folder will ultimately belong to the organization that created the folder.
+When you create a folder, the maps inside it automatically belong to the organization that made the folder.

-In order to transfer any projects/maps ownership from one user to another please follow these steps.
+To transfer ownership from one user to another, follow these steps:

 Have the user who would like to obtain ownership create a folder and invite the current owner to that folder.

 The user who currently owns the project/maps will then move the project into that folder.
 This will transfer ownership to the creator of the folder.

 Important Note: This workflow is not designed for direct user-to-user ownership transfer.
 If you encounter difficulties viewing specific map layers or the map itself after the ownership transfer, contact support at email@example.com for assistance.